adashkouski/landing-page/README.md

 The place, where you can hide and think about your life, or just have a rest from your daily routine

 This is the project for The Odin Project, which converted into a Hotel landing page.
-I decided to put all my knowledge into this, and more, such as loader (first JS code, which I'm still struggling with), shadow properties when hoovering the boxes, and whatnot.
+I decided to put all my knowledge into this, and more, such as the loader, shadow properties when hoovering the boxes, and whatnot.

-It took me a couple of weeks, (I think 3 weeks?) to finish it.
+It took me a couple of weeks to finish it.
 Note, that I wasn't able to work on it daily, but my goal was to at least push a couple of commits the next day or even more.

-Also, some HTML sections still have container div - that was my idea at the beginning, but did not work quite well...that's why the project changed over time.
+Also, some HTML sections still have container div - that was my idea at the beginning, but it did not work quite well...that's why the project changed over time.
 The CSS portion also needs cleaning, as there's still something I can remove or change.
-We'll see.

 The landing page itself is really close to the requested styling but with my own tweaks (for learning and fun purposes).
 The overall description is made in a serious-funny style, which gives this landing page a specific "taste"...oh, and some Easter Eggs out there too :)